Focus: purchasing equipment for a client

 4 is incorrect

-The occupational therapist stands to gain by soliciting the client to contract her privately as a way of obtaining the dressing aids for free.
-Additionally, it is unclear from the information provided in the scenario that the client actually requires follow up.
+The occupational therapist stands to gain by soliciting the client to contact her privately as a way of obtaining the dressing aids for free.

 Additional Questions for Reflection